A lasting relationship is not about how long the time was spent with each other, but the time that was worth remembering.

 Content of Michael Webb’s 1000 Questions for Couples

-The questions was divided into 22 chapters which are:
+The questions were divided into 22 chapters which are:

-Personality, Feelings and Emotions: In this chapter, your partners thoughts and character is intended to be discussed.
-Their behavior when they face a particular situation and their mental state when conflicts arises.
+Personality, Feelings, and Emotions: In this chapter, your partner’s thoughts and character are intended to be discussed.
+Their behavior when they face a particular situation and their mental state when conflicts arise.

-Favorites: This will prioritize the things your partner cherishes, the most simplest elements such as their favorite memory with you, preferred dish you have cooked, your actions that makes them happy, etc.
+Favorites: This will prioritize the things your partner cherishes, the simplest elements such as their favorite memory with you, the preferred dish you have cooked, your actions that make them happy, etc.

 Health, Food and Well Being: Concern about starting a healthy lifestyle together and the willingness for change; how to improve and at the same time, help each other to buy healthy food, exercise, etc.

-Vacations: This section mentions the importance of being aware on the preferred time/s or date/s your partner might want to chill.
+Vacations: This section mentions the importance of being aware of the preferred time/s or date/s your partner might want to chill.
 As people would say, you should have time to relax and unwind.